channingwalton/nash/README.md

 Rules of Engagement
 ---
-Scripts must be named with a numeric prefix to ensure ordering and prevent scripts from being applied twice. eg `1_add_foo.js` or (equivalently) `0001_add_foo.js` if you want to organise the files conveniently.
+Scripts must be named with a numeric prefix to ensure ordering. eg `1_add_foo.js` or (equivalently) `0001_add_foo.js` if you want to organise the files conveniently.

-A migrated object will have a version number field added called `nashVersion`.
+A migrated object will have a version number field added called `nashVersion` to prevent scripts from being applied twice

 Scripts must end with a `js` extension.